SarahSaadain/aDNA_Pipeline_Snakemake/README.md

 ### Running the Pipeline

-To run the pipeline, navigate to the root directory containing the `Snakefile` and execute:
+To run the pipeline, navigate to the root directory containing the `workflow/Snakefile` and execute:

 ```bash
 #snakemake --cores <number_of_threads> --use-conda